microsoft/LLF-Bench/README.md

-# LLF-Bench: A benchmark for evaluating learning agents based on language feedback
+# LLF-Bench: Benchmark for Interactive Learning from Language Feedback

 This repository provides a collection of benchmarks for evaluating agents that learn from language feedback.